 Those who choose to explore this beautiful country will be rewarded with impossibly scenic countryside and magnificent cityscapes, depending on where you go.
 The cosmopolitan capital of Moscow, home of the Kremlin, the Red Square, and Lenin's Mausoleum, is perhaps more military-minded than the enchanting St Petersburg; the latter is a haven of glittering palaces and museums bursting with rare artwork.
 Along the Golden Ring, picturesque churches and historic buildings sit alongside glassy rivers and deep lakes in some of the country's prettiest settlements.
 And, at the other end of the country, Vladivostok peeks across at its Asian neighbours, the exuberant cultural centre of the Russian Far East.

-The best way to cover ground is undoubtedly the Golden Eagle Trans-Siberian Express.
+Among the best ways to cover ground is undoubtedly aboard the Golden Eagle Trans-Siberian Express.
 Connecting east and west from Moscow to Vladivostok, you'll see everything from the Ural Mountains to Lake Baikal and Mongolia as you traverse the country's great interior.
 If you want to get a sense of the vastness of it all – with gourmet dining and steward service as standard – this is the way to do it.
 It is considered one of the world's most spectacular rail journeys – and for good reason.

 Of course, if time is more limited, or if Russia by rail just isn't for you, a shorter city break offers plenty of room for fascinating cultural experiences.
 Wander through networks of palaces once owned by emperors, take in views of various domed towers and stop for refreshments in bustling teahouses.
 Come evening, sample caviar and vodka in any number of elegant bars before retreating to a luxury hotel – there are no shortage of historic properties to choose from in any of the major cities.
 It's all very regal – and perhaps everything you're looking for from your next luxury holiday.